C4Q/AC-Android/cohort_5.4/unit_02/02_14_dsa_sorting_bubble_sort.md

 <img align= "left" hspace="20" src="https://i.imgur.com/v4rSd0Z.png">

-* We start by comparing the first two elements 9 and 7 and since theyre out of order swap
+* We start by comparing the first two elements 9 and 7 and since they're out of order swap
 * Next compare the second and third elements 9 and 4.
 Since 9 is bigger than 4 it should come after, So we swap the two elements as well
 * The next two elements are 9 and 1.
 Again 9 should come after 1, another swap will take place
 * Finally 9 and 2 are the last two elements of the first iteration.
 The number 2 should come before 9 so swap these two elements.
 * Great We've Completed the first iteration of our bubble sort but out list isn't sorted yet!
 * We will need to continue to repeat this process for each of the remaining elements until our collection is confirmed to be sorted
-* Question is now, How many times will we have to iterate through the collection in order to
+* Question is now, How many times will we have to iterate through the collection in order to sort the entire thing?
-* Lets see if we can notice a patter
+* Let's see if we can notice a pattern

    |       2 Elements        |    3 Elemenets           |  4 Elements     |
     | ------------- |:-------------:| -----:|